Bulging Disc in Neck

-Surgery may be necessary if the pain and other symptoms get progressively worse and conventional, non-surgical treatment options have failed to provide relief.
+Surgery may be necessary to fix a bulging disc in the neck if the pain and other symptoms get progressively worse and conventional, non-surgical treatment options have failed to provide relief.
 Decompression surgery may be required if the bulging disc is compressing the spinal cord or nerve roots.

 The Bonati Spine Institute offers an array of procedures to treat bulging discs in the neck.
 These procedures may include: